The Best Aging Tips From Celebrities Over 60

 These stars have embraced aging and say they look and feel better than ever.

-But getting older really isn't so bad, and that's according to celebrities over 60 who know even more about being pigeonholed by their age than the rest of us.
-So, if you're feeling trepidation about getting older, read on to see what some of the biggest stars over age 60 say is the secret to embracing the aging process so you can continue to look and feel your best.
+But getting older isn't so bad—take it from the following celebrities, who know all about being pigeonholed because of their age.
+If you're feeling trepidation about getting older, read on to see what some of the biggest stars over age 60 say is the secret to embracing the aging process, so you can continue to look and feel your best.

 Jamie Lee Curtis